CoffeeBeforeArch/cuda_programming/README.md

 # GPGPU Programming with CUDA
-This repository contains all code from the YouTube series "GPGPU Programming with CUDA" by CoffeeBeforeArch.
+This repository contains all code from the YouTube series "CUDA Crash Course" by CoffeeBeforeArch.

 ## Contact